 Everything is Prototype-able:

 Prototyping is becoming an essential and central practice working in design innovation.
 The shapes and forms of the prototypes can be very different depending on the field and purpose of the prototype.
 The commonality is that everything is prototype-able.
-For example, a user interface can be prototyped with a series of hand sketches on paper, an interactive dashboard can be prototyped with linked PowerPoints slides, a video advertisement can be prototyped with a cellphone camera, a physical product can be prototyped with 3D printing, etc. With that, it would be worth it to have rapid prototyping to a key part of your innovation processes.
+For example, a user interface can be prototyped with a series of hand sketches on paper, an interactive dashboard can be prototyped with linked PowerPoints slides, a video advertisement can be prototyped with a cellphone camera, a physical product can be prototyped with 3D printing, etc. With that, it would be worth it to have rapid prototyping as a key part of your innovation processes.

 In an earlier blog post, we discussed 3D Printing and product design and how prototyping can play an important role in the field.
 You can also check out the 3D Printing Opportunities and Applications course that dives even deeper into 3D printing for prototyping and other fields.